 If you don’t have a background in recruiting or HR, don’t worry.
 These companies are looking for someone who can match job seekers to jobs, and to do that, you need to have the infrastructure for it (meaning the tools and the process) and also the ability to screen candidates.
 So being someone who is emotionally intelligent and understands what a company is looking for as well as what a candidate tells you can help.
 While you don’t need a bachelor’s degree for this work, you should have at least an associate’s degree or related experience.
 Go to any job site, including Glassdoor, Monster and LinkedIn, and type in “virtual recruiter” to find available positions.

 Copy editors and proofreaders review written material and check for factual accuracy, spelling, grammar and readability.
 This is a detail-oriented job for people who have an affinity for the English language and accuracy.
-Often times, copy editors and proofreaders are expected to abide by a certain style guides, such as the industry-standard AP Stylebook or The Chicago Manual of Style.
+Oftentimes, copy editors and proofreaders are expected to abide by a certain style guides, such as the industry-standard AP Stylebook or The Chicago Manual of Style.
 If you already possess a knack for grammar, punctuation and spelling, then this could be a good way for you to earn money.
-The median hourly wage for a web copy editor in the U.S. is $31 an hour.
+The median hourly wage for a web copy editor in the U.S. is $28 to $37.

 Keep in mind though that finding a full-time copyediting or proofreading job is rare.
 This is a shrinking area, and most companies have outsourced this job to freelancers or contract workers.

 The jobs in this field are varied, from print magazines to financial trade reports to web copy.
-If you already possess knowledge in AP or Chicago Styles, then you’re better suited for copyediting and proofreading for the media publishing industry as well as many advertising agencies.
-However, academic and medical written material tend to follow different guidelines, such as the AMA Manual of Style.
+If you already possess knowledge of AP or Chicago Styles, then you’re better suited for copyediting and proofreading for the media publishing industry as well as many advertising agencies.
+However, academic and medical materials tend to follow different guidelines, such as the AMA Manual of Style.
 The bottom line is, if you’ve already got a solid handle on the basics of grammar rules and punctuation and readability, then learning various styles is a matter of simply purchasing the style guide (or an online subscription to the style guide) and looking rules up.
-You can fine tune your copyediting and proofreading skills by taking an online copyediting course for certification at recognized online organizations, including the American Society for Editing, Mediabistro or Poytner.
+You can fine-tune your copyediting and proofreading skills by taking an online copyediting course for certification through recognized online organizations, such as the American Society for Editing, Mediabistro or Poytner.

-To find work as a freelance copy editor, you can check out major job sites including Monster, LinkedIn and Glassdoor, and you can also research freelance sites, such as Upwork or Freelancer.
-Type “part-time copy editor” or “copy editor” in the search box.
-You can also look at job sites that are more targeted toward copy editing work, such as Super Copy Editors, Mediabistro and Global.
+To find work as a freelance copy editor, check out major job sites, including Monster, LinkedIn and Glassdoor; also research freelance sites, such as Upwork or Freelancer.
+Type “part-time copy editor” or “copy editor” into the search box.
+Also look at job sites that are more targeted toward copy editing work, such as Super Copy Editors, Mediabistro and Global.
 Create a profile on these sites.
-Typically, you can either apply for jobs available or your profile may attract potential clients.
+Typically, you can apply for jobs available or see if your profile attracts potential clients.
 Keep in mind, some places may ask you to take a short copy editing test to assess your skills.

 This work is flexible and can be done from home.
-There's also low overhead: You simply need a computer, internet access and word processing software.
-This work requires a knack for organizing and formatting information and the ability to punch up job experiences into worthy accomplishments and call out singular skills.
+There's also low overhead: You simply need a computer and phone, internet access and word processing software.
+This work requires a knack for organizing and formatting information and the ability to punch up job experiences into worthy accomplishments and to call out singular skills.
 Information on how to write resumes (tips on language and keywords) and actual resume templates are readily available online.
-You can offer your business to those with less job experience and shorter resumes -- anyone fresh out of college -- before you market yourself to professional with long and varied careers.
-To find those college students, you can market your services in their career centers or advertise on campus and in the campus paper (if they still have one).
+You can offer your business to those with less job experience and shorter resumes -- anyone fresh out of college -- before you market yourself to professionals with long and varied careers.
+To find those college students, market your services in their institutions' career centers or advertise on campus and in the campus paper (if they still have one).